donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 }
 ```

-It was clear for me that the authors are not mathematically accurate.

 Even this corrected equation is ignoring an important physical consideration.

 #### Wind and Air friction are not Point Forces

-Wind does not push the bar at the end of the bar.
+Wind does not push a pivoted bar only at the open end point of the bar.

-Wind is pushing the bar along its line segment.
+Wind is pushing the bar along its whole line segment.
 This is same for the air friction.

-More physically accurate torque calculation on a straight bar is
+More physically accurate torque calculation on a straight bar is calculated by itegrating the point torque along the line segment.

+If there is a straight bar, and the wind is uniform along the bar's line segment, the torque T is
 ```math
 \displaylines{
     \overrightarrow{u}_{bar} = \overrightarrow{bar}/|\overrightarrow{bar}|